hkust-csit6000o/course-project-ustoj/README.md

 # USTOJ

-The USTOJ project is combined of three sub project:
+The USTOJ project is combined of three sub projects:

 - The frontend: https://github.com/1023198294/ustoj_front
 - The backend: https://github.com/Dexter1636/ustoj-master